 ⎆ Collectors must offer reasonable and affordable payment plans

 Current regulations require collectors to offer reasonable and affordable payment plans.
 Yet collectors routinely violate the law and tell borrowers they must make payments beyond what they can afford because they make commissions on the fees.

-The Department admits their collection agencies first try to get defaulted borrowers to pay the total defaulted debt.
+DOE admits their collection agencies first try to get defaulted borrowers to pay the total defaulted debt.
 They then attempt to negotiate payments as close to the ten-year standard payment amount as the borrower can pay.

-This problem is compensation is paid to collectors only if the rehabilitation plan requires borrowers to make higher minimum payments.
+The problem with this is that compensation is paid to collectors only if the rehabilitation plan requires borrowers to make higher minimum payments.

-The 2009-Student Loan Collection Procedures manual for the agency requires payments must be reasonable and affordable based on the amount owed and on the borrower’s total financial circumstances.
+The 2009-Student Loan Collection Procedures manual for the agency requires payments must be reasonable and affordable.
+Furthermore, this data must be based on the amount owed and on the borrower’s total financial circumstances.
 The “amount owed” criteria is not in the current regulations, so affordability is the only standard.

 The borrowers have always been able to pay only a reasonable and affordable amount.
 There should be no dramatic shift based on what the law says.
 The drama occurs because collectors are now more likely to tell borrowers the truth.
 After all, they don’t have to sacrifice their profits to do so.

 The problem is that borrowers can’t get truthful and unbiased information.
-Instead, they are given whatever information that will profit the collectors the most.
-The goals of getting students out of default and into an affordable loan seem impossible as long as the government compensates private collection agencies for collecting as much as possible, but pays them zero to “safeguard” the borrower rights.
+Instead, they get the information that profits the collectors the most.
+The goals of getting students out of default and into an affordable loan appear impossible as long as the government compensates private collection agencies for collecting as much as possible, but pays them zero to safeguard the borrower rights.

 Do you need help managing your student loan?
 Contact my office right away to start the conversation.
 Nick C. Thompson, Attorney: 502-625-0905.